 ABOUT

-As a dynamic structure, a scholarly website is always in process.
 Phase One of The Yellow Nineties Online (2010-2015), edited by Dennis Denisoff and Lorraine Janzen Kooistra, was revised and absorbed into Yellow Nineties 2.0 in 2016.
 The initial stage of the project published digital editions of the single-volume Pagan Review (1892) and the thirteen-volume Yellow Book (1894-1897) with the support of a Social Sciences and Humanities of Canada (SSHRC) Standard Research Grant.

-Phase Two, Yellow Nineties 2.0 (2016-2023), is edited and directed by Lorraine Janzen Kooistra and supported by a SSHRC Insight Grant.
-In addition to a redesigned interface and new affordances, Y90s 2.0 expands the content to include digital editions of The Dial (5 volumes, published occasionally between 1889-1897), The Evergreen: A Northern Seasonal (4 volumes, 1895-97), The Green Sheaf (13 issues, 1903-1904), The Pageant (2 volumes, 1896-97), The Savoy (2 quarterly and 6 monthly issues, 1896), and The Venture: An Annual of Art and Literature (2 volumes, 1903-1905).
+Phase Two, Yellow Nineties 2.0 (2016-2024), is edited and directed by Lorraine Janzen Kooistra and supported by a SSHRC Insight Grant.
+In addition to a redesigned interface and new affordances, Y90s 2.0 builds on the original site’s two titles (Pagan Review and The Yellow Book) by adding six new digital editions: The Dial (5 volumes, published occasionally between 1889-1897), The Evergreen: A Northern Seasonal (4 volumes, 1895-97), The Green Sheaf (13 issues, 1903-1904), The Pageant (2 volumes, 1896-97), The Savoy (2 quarterly and 6 monthly issues, 1896), and The Venture: An Annual of Art and Literature (2 volumes, 1903-1905).

-On 18 April 2024, Toronto Metropolitan University Centre for Digital Humanities joined TMU Libraries, Archives, and Special Collections to celebrate the completion of Yellow Nineties 2.0 with a Symposium and Exhibition.
+On 18 April 2024, Toronto Metropolitan University’s Centre for Digital Humanities joined TMU Libraries, Archives, and Special Collections to celebrate the completion of Yellow Nineties 2.0 with a Symposium and Exhibition.
 See Launching Yellow Nineties 2.0.
+Yellow Nineties 2.0 is now focussed on ensuring its ongoing preservation and accessibility.

 Created in Linked Open Data (LOD), the Yellow Nineties Personography provides a searchable database of contributors to late-Victorian little magazines, so that their relationships, connections, and networks can be queried, visualized, and analyzed.
 The data set is available for exploration and manipulation on LINCS, the Linked Infrastructure for Networked Cultural Scholarship.